AMTM-OSR/YazDHCP/README.md

 ### DETAILS

-1) When YazDHCP is a fresh installation (*not* a version update), the script automatically checks if there are any DHCP IP address reservations stored in NVRAM.
+1) When YazDHCP is a fresh installation (***not*** a version update), the script automatically checks if there are any DHCP IP address reservations stored in **NVRAM**.
 If found, it will prompt the user to confirm exporting all the existing reservations from NVRAM to YazDHCP internal files.
 This export process extracts all the relevant information to create the initial list of network clients from both the Main LAN and the Guest Networks (if any).
 Also, it allows users to restore the same IP address reservations to their original NVRAM state if you decide to uninstall YazDHCP at a later time.

 ![CLI Install Export](./Images/YazDHCP_Installation_Export.jpg)

-2) If a current production version of YazDHCP is already installed, updating to the latest version will add an option 'x' in the SSH CLI menu to export any existing DHCP IP address reservations stored in NVRAM (if found).
+2) If a current production version of YazDHCP is already installed, updating to the latest version will add an option '**x**' in the SSH CLI menu to export any existing DHCP IP address reservations stored in NVRAM (if found).
 If this option is selected, the same export process triggered during a fresh installation will run.

 ![CLI Menu Export Option](./Images/YazDHCP_CLI_Menu_Export_Option.jpg)

-3) After the export of the NVRAM DHCP information is completed, any existing IP address reservations from Guest Networks will be shown as DISABLED (i.e. red background).
-Also, by default, if at least one suitable Guest Network is found enabled/active, the new feature is set to DISABLED, so the original behavior and functionality continues to run as usual.
+3) After the export of the **NVRAM** DHCP information is completed, any existing IP address reservations from Guest Networks will be shown as **DISABLED** (i.e. red background).
+Also, by default, if at least one suitable Guest Network is found enabled/active, the new feature is set to **DISABLED**, so the original behavior and functionality continue to run as usual.

 ![WebUI Allow IPs DISABLED](./Images/YazDHCP_WebUI_AllowGN_IPs_DISABLED.jpg)

-4) If at least one suitable Guest Network is found enabled/active, you will need to manually ENABLE the feature to activate all the Guest Network IP address assignments and to allow the user to input more entries.
-Make sure to click on the "Apply" button at the bottom of the WebUI page to make any changes permanent.
+4) If at least one suitable Guest Network is found enabled/active, you will need to manually **ENABLE** the feature to activate all the Guest Network IP address assignments and to allow the user to input more entries.
+Make sure to click on the "**Apply**" button at the bottom of the WebUI page to make any changes permanent.

 ![WebUI Allow IPs ENABLED_1](./Images/YazDHCP_WebUI_AllowGN_IPs_ENABLED1.jpg)